 One of the biggest differences between a cheap bag and an expensive one is the quality of the materials and construction.
 Cheap bags have common issues like broken zippers, bad stitching, water leaking, etc.

-Construction and materials must be tough.
+The bag’s construction and materials must be tough to handle abuse.
 Some hiking bags optimize for weight and are made out of very thin material.
 A proper BOB should be made of ripstop nylon or a similar material that won’t snag and rip when you walk by a sharp corner or branch.

 We like to see solid stitching and other general signs of a carefully made bag that the cheaper companies typically skip.